SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

 #### Output
 This will create(or add to existing) file named *[yyyy-MM-dd hh-mm-ss.fff]_default.json* at *C:\Skyline_Data\PerformanceLogger* with performance metrics for the containing method ```Foo()```.

-Log file might look something like this:
+The log file might look something like this:
 ```json
 [
   {